react-querybuilder/react-querybuilder/docs/api/export.md

 ### JSON without identifiers

-To export the internal query representation without formatting (single-line, no indentation) and without the `id` and `path` attributes on each object, use the "json_without_ids" format.
+To export the internal query representation without formatting (single-line, no indentation) and without the `id` attribute on each object, use the "json_without_ids" format.
 This is useful if you need to serialize the query for storage.

 ```ts
 formatQuery(query, 'json_without_ids');